 If a fic hasn't been updated in more than a year, it probably won't be.

-With the end of Fallen Leaves came the birth of a new project, Legacy.
-It's a collaborative AU Naruto RP taking place in a Konoha where the Yondaime defeated the Kyuubi—and lived.
+With the end of Fallen Leaves came the birth of a new project, ANBU Legacy.
+It's a collaborative AU Naruto story taking place in a Konoha where the Yondaime defeated the Kyuubi—and lived.
 Legacy is focused on the young men and women of ANBU, who took the vow to defend the Hokage and their village at all costs.
 It's more tightly plotted (and frankly, makes more sense in places) than Leaves, and the writing is even better.
-I'm still writing Tousaki Ryouma there, but I've also added Namikaze Minato and his little hellion of a three-year-old son to the roster.
+I'm still writing Tousaki Ryouma there, but I've also added Namikaze Minato and his little hellion of a three-year-old son to the roster, as well as Yuuhi Kurenai.
 The writers I'm working with there are some of the most talented I've met anywhere, and unlike all my fanfiction oneshots, it's ongoing. :) Check us out!